truenas/middleware/docs/userguide/index.rst

 #.
 Associate a target with an extent.

 #.
-Start the iSCSI service in Services → Control Services.
+Start the iSCSI service in :menuselection:`Services --> Control Services`.

 The rest of this section describes these steps in more detail.

 Authorized Accesses
 ~~~~~~~~~~~~~~~~~~~

-If you will be using CHAP or mutual CHAP to provide authentication, you must create an authorized access in Services → ISCSI → Authorized Accesses
+If you will be using CHAP or mutual CHAP to provide authentication, you must create an authorized access in
-→ Add Authorized Access.
+:menuselection:`Services --> ISCSI --> Authorized Accesses --> Add Authorized Access`.
 This screen is shown in Figure 11.7a.

 .. note:: this screen sets login authentication.
 This is different from discovery authentication which is set in Target Global Configuration.